 Grill cleaning brushes make it easy for you to remove food and grease from your grill, and help you maintain your grill grates.
 Grill brushes are not all created equally, however.
 The best grill brush for you depends on several factors, but any brush worth having should be safe, durable and easy to store.

-- 3 Should I Replace My Grill Brush?
+- 5 Should you Replace My Grill Brush?

 Best Grill Brush

 Next to your grill and tongs, a grill brush is one of the most useful BBQ tools on the market.
 You’ll be using your grill brush every time you fire up your grill.
 And yet, folks tend to pay very little attention to buying the best grill brush.